abhinavrathi/Algorithms-Implementation-and-Analysis/Sorting/README.md

 Thus, Time Complexity if &theta;(nlog n).<br>
 Space Complexity is &theta;(n).

-##Qucik Sort
+##Quick Sort
 This Algorithm partitions the array around a chosen pivot, say the first element.
-At each partition step, the elements smaller than the pivot are pushed towards the left of it, and bigger elements to the right.
+At each partition step, the elements smaller than the pivot are pushed towards the left of it, and the bigger elements to the right.
 This procedure is then recursively applied to the left and right sub arrays to give a sorted array.<br>
 This is a divide and conquer algorithm.<br>
 Here the divide step is partitioning around the pivot and takes &theta;(n) time.<br>
 The combine steps is trivial and takes &theta;(1) time.<br>
 Using the Master Theorem: T(n) = aT(n/b) + D(n) + C(n)<br>
 Here a = 2, since each problem is divided in two; and b = 2, the sub problems are of roughly half the size each (hope so!).<br>
-So, T(n) = 2T(n/2) + &theta;(1) + &theta;(n) = &theta;(nlog n)<br>
+So, T(n) = 2T(n/2) + &theta;(n) + &theta;(1) = &theta;(nlog n)<br>
 Thus, Time Complexity if &theta;(nlog n).
 (Note: Worst Case Complexity is &theta;(n<sup>2</sup>))<br>
 Space Complexity is &theta;(1).